Oct. 11, 2022 UPDATE

-Event is held in tourist season.
-You can learn about Japanese traditional tea ceremony.
-An English website is available
+The event is held during the tourist season.
+You can learn about the traditional Japanese tea ceremony.
+An English website is available.

 Information